QuentinQinkm/snapsnap/README.md

 ## Known Issues

 ⚠️ **Dev Mode Window Crash**: The application may crash when closing the Dev Mode window.
 This is a known issue related to window lifecycle management.
-The crash has been significantly reduced with recent fixes, but may still occur occasionally.

 ## Requirements